 10 Beautiful Asian Movies You Should Watch

-Asian movies are not widely known in most western countries and as a huge fan of Asian cinema I can tell you; people who don’t watch them are missing out on the most beautiful movies ever made.
+Most Asian movies are not widely known in western countries.
+However, as huge fans of Asian cinema we can assure you; if you don’t watch them you’re missing out on some of the most beautiful movies ever made.

 One of the most entertaining and fun ways to get to know a culture is through cinema.
 To get you started here are some truly remarkable and beautiful Asian movies that will help you understand more about each of these countries’ culture, its people but also about yourself and the human nature.

 While some of the movies on this list are more well known to western viewers there are still many perfect pieces just waiting to steal cinema lovers’ hearts from all over the world.